 Known as the “grandest mile of scenery in Colorado”, the cascading waters are the ideal Colorado soundtrack to get on bended knee.
 Take a moment at the base of the falls, or elevate proposal at the top of the 224-staircase overlooking the box canyon below.

 After they say YES!
 You can take in all the beauty and fun that the area has to offer

 Colorado Springs and Pikes Peak Area Attractions

-With the wildfire that plagued the Colorado Springs region nearly extinguished, Pikes Peak Country Attractions Association invites visitors to return to some of Colorado’s most beloved visitor destinations, including Pike’s Peak Cog Railway, Garden of the Gods and Royal Gorge Bridge and Park.
-The region is safe, the air is clear, the highways are open and 25 Pikes Peak Country Attractions are back in business!
+Pikes Peak Country Attractions Association invites visitors to return to some of Colorado’s most beloved visitor destinations, including Pike’s Peak Cog Railway, Garden of the Gods and Royal Gorge Bridge and Park.
+The region is safe, the air is clear, the highways are open and 25 Pikes Peak Country Attractions are open!

 Things to do in Colorado Springs / Pikes Peak area:

 - Challenge Unlimited – Pikes Peak by Bike